-In every automobile, the function of the headlight is to illuminate the road ahead of the automobile to reveal objects ahead from a safe distance.
-At the same time, it should cause minimum discomfort for drivers coming from the opposite side.
-To achieve this, a 'meeting' beam (dip beam) is provided in addition to the driving beam (high beam) to reduce the dazzle for those approaching head-on to the vehicle.
-While the present practice is to manually switch between the beams, "enso" intends to automatically change the headlight circuit to either high beam or dip beam given a particular set of road conditions, without the intervention of the driver.
+The function of the headlight system in an automobile is to illuminate the road ahead to make it clearly visible, from a safe distance.
+At the same time, it should not cause discomfort for the drivers coming from the opposite side.
+To achieve this, a meeting beam or dip beam is provided in addition to the driving beam or high beam to reduce the dazzle for those approaching head-on to the vehicle.
+Normal practice is to manually switch over between the beams to change the headlight circuit to either high beam or dip beam as required, by the driver.